kannanvijayan-zz/Thoughts/binjs_part1.md

 The benefits here are obvious: this approach lets native programs load and begin execution instantly and per-byte work for loading native code is almost zero, because a native-code loader can ignore all loaded code completely until it is run.
-This is despite the fact native code formats are typically much less efficient than a source representation.

 With all that in mind, the most important characteristic of native code that we wanted to bring to Binary AST is that the per-byte work involved